MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 proletariat as the "leading force" in the bourgeois-democratic revolution, they are not expounding a new idea.

-Returning to Chang's and Chen's claims, they are open to another objection: at no point in the original 1926 version of Analysis does Mao designate the proletariat as the "leading" force.
+Returning to Zhang's and Chen's claims, they are open to another objection: at no point in the original 1926 version of Analysis does Mao designate the proletariat as the "leading" force.
 Why not?
 Because Mao and the other Chinese Communist leaders at that time were carrying out Comintern directives, which designated the Kuomintang (KMT) as a bloc of four classes and as the "leader" of China's democratic revolution.
-The sentence which Chang is emphatic in quoting-- "The leading force in our revolution is the industrial proletariat"--was inserted into the 1951 version of Analysis.
+The sentence which Zhang is emphatic in quoting-- "The leading force in our revolution is the industrial proletariat"--was inserted into the 1951 version of Analysis.
 (22)

 The Importance of the Peasants

 Zhang Ruxin also claims that Mao solved the problem of allies in the Chinese revolution.
-Chang states that, "Comrade Mao Zedong developed Lenin's and Stalin's directives on the special and important role of the peasant question in colonial and semicolonial revolutionary movements, making a complete estimate of the peasants' revolutionary attitude.
+Zhang states that, "Comrade Mao Zedong developed Lenin's and Stalin's directives on the special and important role of the peasant question in colonial and semicolonial revolutionary movements, making a complete estimate of the peasants' revolutionary attitude.
 He said that the poor and middle peasants, who comprise more than 80 percent of China's population, are the most important and reliable ally of the proletariat in the democratic revolution."
-(23) Analysis (March 1926) and Report of an Investigation Into the Peasant Movement in Hunan (March 1927) Thereafter, Report, Chang continues, contain Mao's contribution.
+(23) Analysis (March 1926) and Report of an Investigation Into the Peasant Movement in Hunan (March 1927) Thereafter, Report, Zhang continues, contain Mao's contribution.

 In Analysis, Mao says that, "The overwhelming majority of the semitenant peasants, together with the poor peasants, constitute a very large section of the masses in the countryside.
 The 'peasant problem' is essentially their problem."
 (24) Mao centers his attention on the poor peasants even more forcefully in Report, the most striking thing he ever wrote: